A New Student’s Guide to Getting Involved

 Getting out of your comfort zone and trying something new and exciting is a great way to make connections, find new interests, and jump into your college experience head first.
 Connect with individuals in your residence hall or living community, university departments, organizations tabling on campus, or events and activities showcasing something new you find interesting.

-NC State has over 650 student organization registered on campus.
+NC State has over 650 student organizations registered on campus.
 There are scores of interest areas, categories, and types of organizations out there, and chances are good you will find something you might be interested in.
-Browse organizations and contact organization officers via the Get Involved site linked here.

 Sometimes, getting involved can feel overwhelming.
 When there are so many options, decision-making can be really hard and learning how to protect your time, capacity, and wellness needs are an important part of finding good balance.
 It’s okay to try lots of things–and it’s okay to just try one thing at a time.
 Your journey is what makes sense for you and remember that the goal is finding meaningful, engaging involvement for yourself and building connections through community.